 **Important Note: Taking ARAB 3206 (Intensive Arabic II) is equivalent to ARAB 1203 (a prerequisite class for the minor) and ARAB 2202 and 3201 (required classes to complete the minor)

-Group A (taught entirely in Arabic) choose one course
+Group A (taught entirely in Arabic)

-- NES 4200 - Modern Arabic Literature
+- ARAB 4200 - Modern Arabic Literature

-Group B (text in Arabic, taught in English) choose one course
+Group B (text in Arabic, taught in English)

 Honors Program

-Starting with December 2025 and May 2026 graduates, Latin honors will not be awarded at the department level.
+Starting with December 2026 and May 2027 graduates, Latin honors will not be awarded at the department level.
 Students who successfully complete the honors program will receive 'Honors in Near Eastern Studies'.

 The honors program is open to department majors who have done superior work and wish to devote a substantial portion of their senior year to advanced, specialized and independent study in Near Eastern studies.